RasaHQ/rasa/docs/tutorial_basics.rst

 to ``stories.md``.
 But be aware, although it is a bit faster to write stories directly by hand instead of using interactive learning, special care needs to be taken when using slots, as they need to be properly set in the stories.
-But enough talking, let's head over to to our stories:
+But enough talking, let's head over to our stories:

 .. literalinclude:: ../examples/moodbot/data/stories.md
     :linenos: